 Operations and Management Component, the set of equipment and software (including the data server) at each MIO that is the initial storage location for telemetered and recovered data, from where they are transferred to a repository at Rutgers CI.

-The Ocean Observatories Initiative (OOI) is an NSF-funded integrated observatory project.
-The OOI is managed and coordinated by the OOI Program Office at the Consortium for Ocean Leadership (COL), in Washington, D.C.
-COL is leader, owner, and operator of the OOI and its infrastructure.
-Implementing Organizations (IOs), subcontractors to COL, are responsible for construction and development of the different components of the program.
-Woods Hole Oceanographic Institution is responsible for the Coastal Pioneer Array and the four Global Arrays, including all associated vehicles.
+The Ocean Observatories Initiative (OOI) is funded by the National Science Foundation and is managed and coordinated by the OOI Program Management Office (PMO) at the Woods Hole Oceanographic Institution (WHOI), in Woods Hole, MA.
+WHOI is leader, owner, and operator of the OOI and its infrastructure, and is responsible for the Coastal Pioneer Array and three Global Arrays, including all associated vehicles.
 Oregon State University is responsible for the Coastal Endurance Array.
 The University of Washington is responsible for cabled seafloor systems and moorings.
-Rutgers, The State University of New Jersey, is implementing the Cyberinfrastructure component, which now includes the education and public engagement software.
-The OOI Data Management team is co-located with the Cyberinfrastructure group at Rutgers University.
+Rutgers, The State University of New Jersey, manages the Cyberinfrastructure component.

 Unique ID number, used to identify a specific asset (platform, node, instrument, etc.) in the Asset Management system (and to name Calibration Sheets).
 The descriptive UID is created using a defined naming scheme by the MIO responsible for the asset.